WMCPIGG/BestQuest/README.md

-BrowserQuest
+BestQuest
 ============

-BrowserQuest is a HTML5/JavaScript multiplayer game experiment.
+BestQuest is a HTML5/JavaScript multiplayer game experiment.

 Documentation